 There is a plethora of window options that can make your home tougher to crack than an ostrich egg.
 You could install bulletproof or blast-proof glass but rather than spend a fortune on crazy safe glass, you could install storm windows.
 All of the listed windows are made with laminated glass.

 You don’t need to live on the coast, near hurricanes, to need storm windows.
 Storm windows are perfect for any area that has high tornadoes, strong winds, or intense storms.
 Check here to see if you qualify for rebates on storm windows.

 Storm windows don’t have to be up just for storm season.
 You can leave them up year-round to reduce your energy costs.

-Have you watched that tech savvy movie where the windows change tint based on sun exposure and heat?
-Well that is not some futuristic window, that window can be yours today.
+Have you watched that tech-savvy movie where the windows change tint based on sun exposure and heat?
+Well, that is not some futuristic window, that window can be yours today.
 “Smart” windows or “Switchable” windows can change from crystal clear to super tinted based on the amount of sun and heat.
-Think of them like transition lenses for your home.
+Think of them as transition lenses for your home.

 While they are costly, they will save you in energy.
 It’s like your carbon footprint doesn’t exist.

 Don’t continue to let 30% of your energy blow away.
 If you are looking to keep all your energy and lower your costs, then contact us today.
 Not only are we window experts, but we are top-rated in customer satisfaction.
 Let us help you with your window needs today.